microsoft/terminal/doc/cascadia/Command-Palette-spec.md

 However, when the command plaette is opened, focus will move out of the terminal control into the command palette, which leads to some hard to debug crashes.

+Additionally, we'll need to ensure that the "fuzzy search" algorithim proposed above will work for non-english languages, where a single charater might be multiple `char`s long.
+As we'll be using a standard XAML text box for input, we won't need to worry about handling the input ourselves.

 ## Future considerations

 * Once [#1142] is also complete, we'll also add a `executeCommand` action.
 It